Frequently Asked Questions

 - How long is the program and is there a set curriculum and project required?

 The full-time program is six semesters long.
 The curriculum schema is located on the website under Curriculum.
 There is a translational project required for the program; more information about this is available on the website under Translational Project.

 - Is the program completely online?
 What campus events are required of applicants/students?

 The program is completely online with both synchronous and asynchronous learning utilized.
-Students are only required to come to campus at one point during the program for orientation.
+Students are only required to come to campus for orientation and for the Qualifying Examination.
 Applicants are required to come to campus for interviews.

 - What technology requirements are needed?